Enquiry Upon Results (appeals)

 This is a re-mark of all a candidate’s externally-assessed components for a subject.
-This means that you cannot for example request to have chemistry paper 2 remarked but not paper 3.
+This means that you cannot for example request to have economics paper 2 remarked but not paper 1.
 If there is EUR Cat1 for economics, all the papers for economics sat by an individual students are remarked.
 This year, for subjects where all the student Internal Assessments (IAs) were submitted for marking (most subjects), the IAs will be remarked as part of the EUR1.

-The recheck must be requested by the IB Office in the school.
+The remark must be requested by the IB Office in the school.
 A result may go down as well as up as a result of a EUR Cat1.
-Because of the result can go down written consent is required from the students.
+Because the grade can go down, written consent is required from the students.
 If a student is 18 years old or over they must send the consent themselves.
 In the case of students under 18 years old at the time of the request, their parent or legal guardian must request the re-mark.

 EUR Cat 2